international employment law firm alliance L&E Global

 Salary

 Employers cannot pay a full-time employee less than the minimum gross monthly wage.
+An employee cannot be paid the minimum wage for a period of more than 2 years.
 Special provisions apply to public servants.

 The negotiation of the monthly wage is individual, as a rule.
 However, some collective agreements include a salary scale that applies to different categories of employees (as a minimum, employees being able to individually negotiate a higher wage).
 For public servants there are salary scales that are provided by law.
 Also, for public companies there are salary caps that apply usually to the management of the public company.

 Employees can be granted other benefits, financial or otherwise, such as supplementary insurances, the use of a company car and/or other company owned property (housing, telephones, laptops, etc.).
-Fiscal treatment of each benefit is to be determined according to the Fiscal Code (some of the benefits are exempted of all fiscal taxes, some are exempted of some of the fiscal taxes and some are considered to be part of the monthly wage).
+Fiscal treatment of each benefit is to be determined according to the Fiscal Code (some of the benefits are exempted of all fiscal taxes, some are exempted up to a set monthly limit, some are exempted of some of the fiscal taxes and some are considered to be part of the monthly wage).

 Maximum Working Week

 The maximum average working time is established by the Labour Code and consists of 40 hours per week and 8 hours per day.
-Maximum legal working time is 48 hours per week, including overtime hours.
+Maximum legal working time is 48 hours per week, including overtime.

 By exception, the maximum working legal time, including overtime may be extended over 48 hours per week, under the condition that the average working hours calculated for a 4 month period, will not exceed 48 hours per week.
 For certain activities, the parties (the social partners, employees’ representatives and employers’ representatives) may negotiate a period of more than 4 months, but not longer than 12 months.